IN Focus: Indiana US Senate candidates answer your questions

-INDIANAPOLIS — The candidates for US Senate are sitting down with IN Focus and answering your questions about the big issues facing Congress.
+INDIANAPOLIS — The candidates for US Senate sat down with IN Focus Monday night to answer your questions about the big issues facing Congress.

 Hammond Mayor Tom McDermott, a Democrat, is challenging Senator Todd Young, a Republican.